ExH-R-D/usbapi-rs/readme.md

 - [ ] Fix possible leak in sync_respond()

-### For thos who use below, feel free to send a pull request:
+### For those who use below, feel free to send a pull request:

 - [ ] Support freebsd
 - [ ] Support netbsd